FarronF/limerick-council-meetings/meetings/2018/07/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18th June 2018.md

 Limerick City and County Council and the National Transport Authority are

-commencing the Limerick Transport Strategy this Summer, and as the R445 is a--- 10
+commencing the Limerick Transport Strategy this Summer, and as the R445 is a
+---
+10

 major access route to the City Centre, this study will also examine the R445 in its